linuxboot/book/u-root/README.md

 Compaq also worked with a Linux-As-Bootloader for the iPaq.

-Car computers and other embedded ARM systems frequently contain a kernel and an ext2 formatted file system in NOR FLASH, that is, FLASH that can be treated as memory instead of a block device.
-Many of these kernels use the so-called eXecute In Place[3] (XIP) patch, which allows the kernel to page binaries directly from the memory-addressable FLASH rather than copying it to RAM, providing a significant savings in system startup time.
+Car computers and other embedded ARM systems frequently contain a kernel and an ext2 formatted file system in NOR flash, that is, flash that can be treated as memory instead of a block device.
+Many of these kernels use the so-called eXecute In Place[3] (XIP) patch, which allows the kernel to page binaries directly from the memory-addressable flash rather than copying it to RAM, providing a significant savings in system startup time.
 A downside of this approach is that the executables can not be compressed, which puts further pressure on the need to optimize binary size.
-NOR FLASH is very slow, and paging from it comes at a significant performance cost.
-Finally, an uncompressed binary image stored in NOR FLASH has a much higher monetary cost than the same image stored in RAM since the cost per bit is so much higher.
+NOR flash is very slow, and paging from it comes at a significant performance cost.
+Finally, an uncompressed binary image stored in NOR flash has a much higher monetary cost than the same image stored in RAM since the cost per bit is so much higher.